 - Upper gastrointestinal series x-rays.
 Upper gastrointestinal series x-rays are taken to check for damage to the esophagus, stomach or intestines.
 A chalky drink called a barium swallow is used to help make the images on the x-rays easier to see.
 The x-ray is used primarily to rule out other problems that could cause similar symptoms to acid reflux.

-An endoscopy is a small, flexible tube with a very small camera on the end that is then inserted through the mouth and esophagus into the stomach.
-The camera gives the doctor a view of the lining of the esophagus, stomach and small intestine by transmitting images from the small camera up onto a television screen.
-During this procedure, the doctor can remove a small piece of tissue, an additional procedure called a biopsy.
-Then, looking at the tissue beneath a microscope helps the doctor to determine the level of acid damage on the tissue.
+- Endoscopies.
+An endoscopy involves a small, flexible tube with a very small camera on the end that is then inserted through the mouth and esophagus into the stomach.
+The camera gives the doctor a view of the lining of the esophagus, stomach and small intestine by transmitting images from the small camera to a television screen.
+During this procedure, the doctor can perform a biopsy (removal of a small piece of tissue).
+Looking at that tissue sample under a microscope can help the doctor determine the level of acid damage to the tissue.

-An esophageal pH probe is a thin light wire with an acid sensor at its tip which is inserted through the nose and into the lower part of the esophagus.
+- Esophageal pH probes.
+An esophageal pH probe involves a thin light wire with an acid sensor at its tip that is inserted through the nose and into the lower part of the esophagus.
 This probe can detect and record the amount of stomach acid refluxing back up into the esophagus.